pamo/pamo.github.io/pages/blog/2017-08-31-foodie-in-bali/index.md

 Sometimes when I'm out having a meal by myself I will listen to podcasts and, as serendipity would have it, the topic was about the phenomenon of [waiting in line for food](http://freakonomics.com/podcast/what-are-you-waiting-for/).
 Lucky for me, solo-dining meant no wait and no reservation required.

 I didn't take long to decide on what I would have after I realized the three-course prix fixe menu was only $15 USD!
+Each item on the menu made a clear distinction whether it was raw or heated.
+I chose a variety of both.

 ~[](moksa_amuse_buche.jpg)
 The meal started with an amuse-bouche that consisted of a slice of cucumber with some sort of hummus.
 Unfortunately I wasn't paying attention when the waitress came by and missed what she said. :see_no_evil: